tvheadend/tvheadend-documentation/docs/Appendices/doc_update.md

-##Updating the Documentation 2nd June 2015
+##Updating the Documentation 19 July 2015

 The documentation is written in markdown, and then converted in two directions to create both this User Guide and the on-line help files